HiZollo/Games/README.md

 ![License](https://img.shields.io/github/license/HiZollo/Games)

 # Introduction
 `HiZollo/Games` is a package that provides various games for [discord.js](https://www.npmjs.com/package/discord.js) bots.

-With simple settings, your app can host games at ease.
+# Features
+- **Easy to set up** - only requires a few lines of code to host a game.
+- **Type autocomplete** - this package contains built-in type declarations.
+- **Single player mode** - built-in AI algorithms come to the rescue when there's no one to play with in 3 a.m.

 # Requirements
 - discord.js version >= `^13.3.1`